Generative modeling through internal high-dimensional chaotic activity: Definition of the models

 \textbf{Restricted architecture --} In the context of EBMs, adding to the visible variables a set of latent variables allows to encode higher-order interactions in the former and this is a way of constructing more expressive generative models.
 We adapt the standard architecture of RBMs \cite{smolensky_information_1986} to construct a dynamical system composed of two layers of variables: the visible $\bm{v}$ and hidden $\bm{h}$ units, with no intra-layer connections.
 The variables are subjected to the dynamics

 with $i=1,\, ...,\, N_v$ and $a=1,\, ...,\, N_h$.
 The matrix elements of the connections $W, \; \tilde{W}$ are drawn at random from two Gaussian distributions with mean $0$ and variance $g$.
 These matrices are fixed and the control parameter $g$ tunes the level of chaos in the untrained network.
 The fields $\bm{b},\, \bm{c}$ and the symmetric connections $A$ are parameters of the model that are initialized at zero and trained.
-The corresponding update rule, at each epoch $t_{\mathrm{age}}$, is written as
+The corresponding update rule, at each training step $t_{\mathrm{age}}$, is written as

-where now the samples $\{ \bm{\chi}^{(\mu)}(T) = \phi(\bm{h}^{(\mu)}(T)) \}_{\mu=1,\,...,\,M}$ are collected from simulating the hidden units' dynamics \eqref{eq : RBM hidden units dynamics} up to time $T$, starting from independent random initial conditions, while the visible units are clamped $\phi(\bm{v}^{(\mu)})(t) = \bm{\xi}^{(\mu)}$ to a data sample.
-One advantage of not introducing intra-layer connections is that when the visible units are clamped, Eq.~\eqref{eq : RBM hidden units dynamics} can be integrated directly
+where $k$ is again the learning rate. $\langle . \rangle_\mathrm{clamped}$ is now an empirical average over a set of $\mu=1,\ldots,M$ configurations collected from simulating the hidden units' dynamics \eqref{eq : RBM hidden units dynamics} up to time $T$, starting from independent random initial conditions, and while the visible units are clamped $\phi(\bm{v}^{(\mu)})(t) = \bm{\xi}^{(\mu)}$ to a data sample from a minibatch of the training dataset.
+In the particular case of a restricted architecture with no intra-layer connections, the \textit{clamped} dynamics doesn't need to be simulated since it can be integrated directly